 - 5 cups of dry Fusilli brown rice pasta

 - 3 Tablespoons of olive oil

-- 2 cups of coconut milk creamer or coconut milk
+- 2 cups coconut milk (not canned)

 - 1/2 cup of vegetable broth

 - 1/4 cup freshly grated Parmesan cheese

 - 2 garlic cloves minced